idupree/Lasercake/bundled_libs/README.txt

 Having some of the libraries here makes it easier to get started on developing and (debatably) easier to avoid version skew.

-Boost and GLEW are distributed under BSD-style licenses.
+Boost, GLEW, and GLM are distributed under BSD/MIT-style licenses.